TU-Dresden-Group-VPA/PyLiSuM/README.md

   publisher = {Publisher}
 }
 ```
 The original [LiSuM](https://sumo.dlr.de/docs/Tools/LiSuM.html) was written in Java.
-We have reproduced it in Python, based on the following software and papers:
+We have reimplemented it in Python and extended it with external control functionality based on the following software and papers:
 1. [LemgoRL](https://github.com/RL-INA/LemgoRL)
 2. Barthauer, M., & Friedrich, B. (2017).
 Connecting microscopic traffic simulation and LISA+ external signal control.
 Transportation Research Procedia, 27, 420-427.
 3. Barthauer, M., & Friedrich, B. (2017).
 External signal control: Integrating LISA+ into SUMO.
 SUMO 2017–Towards Simulation for Autonomous Mobility, 143.